Blog Home

 Cons:

-• Complexity.
-While RCS has more features, this can mean increased complexity and more work to set up campaigns.
+• Complexity: While RCS has more features, this can mean increased complexity and more work to set up campaigns.

 What’s the difference between iMessage and RCS?

 The main difference between iMessage and RCS is exclusivity. iMessage, which comes pre-installed on all iPhones, is Apple’s dedicated messaging service.
 When texting between iPhones, iMessaging technology is used.
-The iMessage provides an upgraded, feature-rich experience for iPhone users.
-For example, iMessage allows users to add reactions to messages, see read receipts, have messages encrypted, and share rich media.

-<h2 id="VS">RCS vs. SMS: How are they different</h2>
+<h2 id="Vs">RCS vs. SMS: How are they different</h2>

 There are several key differences between RCS messaging and SMS messaging.
 Some top differences are adoption, character count, and available features.
 Take a look at this comparison chart of SMS vs. RCS.